You should think about everything on this SEO checklist as incrementally beneficial.

 Search engines are becoming better at understanding human language.

-This means you can use more natural language and still stay relevant to the keywords you are trying to rank for.
+This means you can use more natural language and still stay relevant to the target keywords you are trying to rank for.

 Check out how we use synonyms in our UTM tracking tutorial.